 - Use pears - Use a combination of apples and pears, or only pears to make pear muffins!

-- Add nuts - Fold ½ cup chopped nuts (such as walnuts, pecans or almonds) into the batter with the diced apples.
+- Add nuts - Fold up to ½ cup chopped nuts (such as walnuts, pecans or almonds) into the batter with the diced apples.
 Continue baking as directed.

 - Add dried cranberries - Fold ½ of dried cranberries into the batter with the diced apples.
 Continue baking as directed.

-In a large bowl, cream the softened butter and granulated sugar until light and fluffy, about 2-3 minutes.
+- Step 2: Cream together the butter and sugars until light and fluffy, about 2 minutes.

 Expert Baking Tips

 - Line your muffin pan with muffin liners.
-You can either use storebought muffin cups (or these silicone cups), or make your own parchment paper liners.
+You can either use store-bought muffin liners (or these silicone cups), or make your own parchment paper liners.

-- Chop the apples to a small dice.
+- Chop the apples to a small dice, or shred them.
 This way, it's easier to distribute the apples in the dough so you'll end up with apples in every bite of muffin!
 Also, no need to peel the apples.

 Storage

-Room Temperature Storage: Store Sourdough Discard Apple Muffins in an airtight container at room temperature for up to 3 days.
+Room Temperature Storage: Once cooled, store muffins in an airtight container at room temperature for up to 3 days.
 You can reheat them in the microwave for 15-30 seconds to make them warm and soft again.

-Freezer Storage: These muffins freeze very well.
+Freezer Storage: These muffins also freeze very well.
 Let them cool completely, then transfer to an airtight container or bag and freeze for up to 3 months.
-You can also leave the muffin liners on for freezing!
-To reheat, let the muffins thaw at room temperature, or reheat in the microwave for 30-60 seconds.
+To reheat, let the muffins thaw at room temperature, or reheat in the microwave for about 60 seconds.

 I highly recommend using muffin liners to make it easier to remove the muffins from the pan.
 If you'd rather not use them, make sure to grease your pan well before adding the batter.

 No!
 You can leave the peel on.
-A small dice for the apples works best so they distribute evenly throughout the batter (and you'll end up with apples in every bite of the baked muffins!).
+A small dice, or even shredding the apples, works best so they distribute evenly throughout the batter (and you'll end up with apples in every bite of the baked muffins!).

 Ingredients